Quick Read: What You’ll Learn

 2026 lab-grown pricing at each carat weight

-Standard 4-prong link tennis bracelet in solid 14K white or yellow gold:
+Standard 4-prong link tennis bracelet in solid 14K white or yellow gold, G to H color, VS2 to SI1 clarity, excellent cut:

 1. Safety clasp, not just a box clasp

 The gold standard is a figure-8 safety latch: a secondary lock that stays engaged even if the main clasp opens accidentally.
-A single-latch box clasp can open from an impact.
-Insist on a safety catch.
+A single-latch box clasp can open from an impact against a door frame, a tug from a jacket sleeve, or a snag on fabric.
+A figure-8 safety catch is a small metal loop that swings over the main clasp and must be independently released, so both failure modes would have to happen simultaneously for the bracelet to come off.

 2. Prong count per stone

-- 4-prong individual: More secure, more traditional.
+- 4-prong individual: Each stone has its own four prongs.
+More secure, more traditional look, slightly bulkier.
 Best for daily wear.
+The standard default.

 3. Articulation